Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 Themed Hubs for Comparison:

-→ Table Silver and Silver Cutlery — the entire range at a glance
+→ Tableware and Silver Cutlery — the entire range at a glance

-→ Luxury Gifts made of 925 Silver with Niello Embellishment
+→ Luxury Gifts made of 925 Silver with Niello Finish

-→ SevChern Secrets — the Manufactory Narrative in fifteen steps
+→ SevChern Secrets — the Manufactory Story in Fifteen Steps

 Payment & Security